quorumcontrol/tupelo-docs/tutorials/notebook.md

 const fs = require('fs');
 ```

-Then we will create a functions to compose our identifier object and write it to the
+Then we will create functions to compose our identifier object and write it to the
 filesystem so it can be accessed later:

 ```javascript